iiordanov/BSSH-legacy/README.md

 BSSH
 ====
 Copyright (c) 2012 Iordan Iordanov, iiordanov gmail com

 Based on ﻿VX ConnectBot
 ======================
 Copyright (c) 2011 Martin Matuška <martin at matuska dot vx dot sk>

 ## Description

-VX ConnectBot is an enhanced version of the popular open-source telnet and secure shell (SSH) client ConnectBot.
+BSSH is based on VX ConnectBot, which is an enhanced version of the popular open-source telnet and secure shell (SSH) client ConnectBot.

 ## Features and enhancements

- - based on ConnectBot 1.7.1
+ - based on VX ConnectBot 1.7.1
  - background file transfer (SCP protocol)
  - screen capture (save a PNG screenshot of the console)
  - character picker dialog (on-screen and hardware SYM keys)